Forced suicide

-Forced suicide is a method of execution where the victim is coerced into committing suicide to avoid facing an alternative option they perceive as much worse, such as suffering torture, public humiliation, or having friends or family members imprisoned, tortured or killed.
+Forced suicide is a method of execution where the victim is coerced into committing suicide to avoid facing an alternative option they perceive as much worse, such as being tortured to death, suffering public humiliation, or having friends or family members imprisoned, tortured or killed.

 In ancient Greece and Rome

 Forced suicide was a common means of execution in ancient Greece and Rome.
 As a mark of respect it was generally reserved for aristocrats sentenced to death; the victims would either drink hemlock or fall on their swords.
 Economic motivations prompted some suicides in ancient Rome.
 A person who was condemned to death would forfeit property to the government.
 People could evade that provision and let the property pass to their heirs by committing suicide prior to arrest.

-The most well-known forced suicide is that of the philosopher Socrates, who drank hemlock after his trial for allegedly corrupting the youth of Athens.
+One of the most well-known forced suicides is that of the philosopher Socrates, who drank hemlock after his trial for allegedly corrupting the youth of Athens.
 The Stoic philosopher Seneca also killed himself in response to an order by his pupil, the Roman Emperor Nero, who himself was forced to commit suicide at a later date.
-Other famous forced suicides include those of Brutus, Mark Antony, Emperor Otho, and the Roman generals Varus and Corbulo.
+Other famous forced suicides include Corbulo who was also killed by Nero following Corbulo's implication in plots against him.

 In Asia

 The Hindu practice of sati, in which a recently widowed woman would immolate herself on her husband's funeral pyre, is not generally considered a type of honor killing.
 However, the extent up to which Sati was a purely voluntary act or one that was coerced is actively debated.
 There have been some incidents in recent times, such as the Roop Kanwar case, in which forced sati was suspected.
 Additional cases are under investigation, though no evidence of forced suicide has yet been found.

-Japanese seppuku falls into this category.
+Some instances of Japanese seppuku fall into this category.
 The culture practiced by the samurai expected them to ritually kill themselves if found disloyal, sparing a daimyō or shōgun the indignity of executing a follower.
 This was especially the case in the Edo period, and Asano Naganori was a clear example.